Sigara Böreği

 Turkish cigar-shaped böreks — thin yufka pastry rolled tightly around a feta-and-parsley filling, deep-fried golden and crispy, served hot as a meze before dinner or at a meyhane with rakı.

-Sigara böreği ('cigarette börek' from the Turkish word for cigarette, in turn from Arabic via the Ottoman period) is the most universally beloved of Turkish börek varieties, present across all five sub-cuisines but particularly associated with the Aegean and Istanbul meze cultures.
+Sigara böreği ('cigarette börek' from the Turkish word for cigarette, of debated Turkic (from a verb meaning 'to twist/roll') or Persian origin) is the most universally beloved of Turkish börek varieties, present across all five sub-cuisines but particularly associated with the Aegean and Istanbul meze cultures.
 The dish uses yufka — paper-thin sheets of unleavened wheat dough, similar to filo but slightly thicker and rolled (not stretched).
 Yufka is rolled into a cylinder around a filling of crumbled beyaz peynir (Turkish feta) and parsley, then deep-fried until golden and shatteringly crisp.
 Sigara böreği appears on every meyhane (rakı tavern) meze platter, every wedding buffet, and every family dinner gathering — a 'starter' that almost no Turkish meal omits.

 A hot sigara böreği shatters at the first bite — the yufka has fried into thin, crisp, hollow-sounding layers that crumble against the tongue.
 Inside, the feta is gently warmed, just-starting-to-melt, brilliantly salty, perfumed by parsley and dill.
 The dip of cold garlic-yogurt balances the salt and adds creamy contrast.
 Eat in two bites maximum — the textural contrast between shattering pastry and warm cheese disappears within seconds of plating.
 The first one is never enough; nobody stops at three.